nasa-jpl/open-source-rover/README.md

 Using the above ports, you could theoretically drive the rover autonomously from the camera, via a USB dongle attached to anything (your own video game controller, a USB microphone, or many others... be creative!), or through any interface using the Pi's GPIO ports (distance sensors, accelerometers, and much more).
 We've only given you two simple ways to control the rover to start... we want you to come up with even more!

 For the power system of the rover, there is also ample spare power which can be used for your own addons and upgrades.
 See the [Electrical subsystem documentation](electrical/) for more specific details.

----

 ### Maintenance Status

 As an open-source hardware project, the rover is continuously improving.
 Please check ongoing [projects](https://github.com/nasa-jpl/open-source-rover/projects), [issues](https://github.com/nasa-jpl/open-source-rover/issues), [pull requests](https://github.com/nasa-jpl/open-source-rover/projects), and the forum (see below) to see if any big changes are expected soon.

-NOTE: A major mechanical and electrical revision of the OSR is due for July 2023.
-While the current version of the rover will remain supported, consider waiting for this new version.
-For details on this new version and its status, please join the Slack group and look for the `#osr-upgrade` channel.
-You can also see the latest documentation on [the v2 branch](https://github.com/nasa-jpl/open-source-rover/tree/v2).

 ### Online 3D Model

 You can view a 3D model of the latest version of the rover in your browser [at OnShape](https://cad.onshape.com/documents/e4f00b1a3d2edb1a84bbba1c/w/8ab8f394324bcc586236ef5d/e/9191e5ad2a70f387b419bc55?renderMode=0&uiState=645ede92f3a1a9205158b296).

----

 ### Rover Mission Patch